CartoDB/cartodb/doc/API.md

 ## CartoDB.js

-CartoDB offers a simple unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
-This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser; meaning, your applications just got a whole lot more powerful with a lot less code.
+CartoDB offers a simple unified JavaScript library called CartoDB.js that lets you interact with the CartoDB service.
+This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, and access or query your raw data from a web browser; meaning, your applications just got a whole lot more powerful with a lot less code.

 When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
 Let’s take a look.

 ## Getting started

-The simplest way to use a visualization created in CartoDB on an external site is at follows...
+The simplest way to use a visualization created in CartoDB on an external site is as follows:

 <div class="code-title">Create a simple visualization</div>
 ```html